nellymaw/hackathon-love-team7/README.md

 - As a user I would like to be able to choose which bottle i want to pick.

-- A anuser I would like to be able to respond or not to a bottle that I have picked up.
+- As a user I would like to be able to respond or not to a bottle that I have picked up.

-- As a user I would like to be able to send a reply to a bottle so that the creator of the message can contact me, if he/she decides to.

 - As a user I would like to be able to access my inbox so that i can read sent and received messages.

 - As a user I would like the messages in my inbox to be refreshed periodically.

-- As a user I would like to be able to read the bio and see the profile picture of an user that has replied to my bottled message so I can decide if I want to contact them or not.
+- As a user I would like to be able to read the bio and see the profile picture of a user that has replied to my bottled message so I can decide if I want to contact them or not.

 - As a user I would like to be able to contact other users who have replied to my bottles via a contact form.